MBL-lab/MDTAP/README.md

-MDTAP
-: Molecular Dynamics Trajectory Analysis of Permeation
+MDTAP: Molecular Dynamics Trajectory Analysis of Permeation

 Molecular Dynamics Trajectory Analysis of Permeation (MDTAP) is an MD analysis software that captures and quantifies permeation events across proteins embedded in a membrane.
 It offers flexibility to the user to define a molecule of their interest and track its permeation across a membrane protein using the PDB structures generated from MD trajectories.
 A unique scoring method is developed here to detect the permeation events across protein channels irrespective of their shape and size and the type of solute molecules using the MD trajectories.
 This tool is beneficial in analyzing and calculating the solute/solvent permeations in an automated fashion.